frap129/android-app-template/README.md

 app itself.

 ##### convention
-The `build-logic:convention` module provides a set of gradle plugins that s`implify creating new modules.
+The `build-logic:convention` module provides a set of gradle plugins that simplify creating new modules.
 These include plugins for creating new:
 - Application Modules
 - Library Modules